-No such public access program has been developed to date, because no agreement has been reached between the Hollister Ranch Owner's Association, the California Coastal Conservancy, or the California Coastal Commission regarding provision of public access over Hollister Ranch.
-Therefore, CREF fees collected to date have been allocated to other priority projects, including other opportunities for new or improved public access to coastal areas.
+No such public access program has been developed because no agreement has been reached to date between the Hollister Ranch Owner's Association, the California Coastal Conservancy, or the California Coastal Commission regarding provision of public access through Hollister Ranch.
+Given that understanding, CREF fees collected since the program inception have been allocated to other projects, including other opportunities for new or improved public access to coastal areas.
+Starting with Point Arguello's 2017 CREF fees (\$125,450), staff will begin setting money aside until the \$1 million requirement is reached.